The growing ROOM ESCAPE platform

 - YouTube for tips and tutorials

-Please feel free to check these accounts.
-And don't forget to tag @roomescapemaker if you post something about it.
+Please don't forget to tag @roomescapemaker if you post something about it.
 I'm also available via email support (at) roomescapemaker (dot) com if you want to discuss.

 And in case you would want to support me in other way or are interested in what I do besides REM, here are a few additional links below.